 Borrowings, also known as leverage, magnify the potential for loss on invested equity capital.
 If we continue to use leverage to partially finance our investments, which we have increasingly done over the years, you will experience increased risks of investing in our securities.
 We, through our SBIC subsidiary, issue debt securities guaranteed by the SBA and sold in the capital markets.
 As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of our SBIC subsidiary that are superior to the claims of our common stockholders.
 We also borrow under our credit facilities, have issued unsecured convertible senior notes and may issue debt securities or enter into other types of borrowing arrangements in the future.
 If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
-Similarly, any decrease in our income would cause net income to decline more sharply than it obsorrowed.
+Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make common stock distributions or scheduled debt payments.
 Leverage is generally considered a speculative investment technique and we only intend to use leverage if expected returns will exceed the cost of borrowing.

 As of March 31, 2012, we, through our SBIC subsidiary, had \$150.0 million of outstanding indebtedness guaranteed by the SBA, \$87.5 million of outstanding indebtedness under our credit facilities and \$124.0 million of outstanding unsecured convertible senior notes (the "Convertible Notes").
 Our aggregate outstanding indebtedness at March 31, 2012 represented an increase of \$89.2 million, or 33%, as compared to March 31, 2011, and our aggregate outstanding indebtedness at September 30, 2011 represented an increase of \$390 million, or 534%, as compared to September 30, 2010.
 The debentures, our credit facilities and Convertible Notes require periodic payments of interest.
 The weighted average interest rate charged on our borrowings as of March 31, 2012 was 4.24% (exclusive of deferred financing costs).
 We will need to generate sufficient cash flow to make these required interest payments.
 In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our March 31, 2012 total assets of at least 1.28%.
 If we are unable to meet the financial obligations under the debentures, the SBA, as a creditor, will have a superior claim to the assets of our SBIC subsidiary over our stockholders in the event we liquidate or the SBA exercises its remedies under such debentures as the result of a default by us.
+If we are unable to meet the financial obligations under the credit facilities will have a superior to claim to our assets over our stockholders.
 If we are unable to meet the financial obligations under the Convertible Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on the outstanding Convertible Notes to be due and payable immediately.